Triston Casas Preview, Player Props: Red Sox vs. Nationals

-The Boston Red Sox, including Triston Casas and his .563 slugging percentage over his past 10 games, take on starting pitcher MacKenzie Gore and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.
+The Boston Red Sox, including Triston Casas and his .576 slugging percentage over his past 10 games, battle starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Thursday at 4:05 PM ET.

-In his last game, he had two hits (going 2-for-4 with two RBI) against the Nationals.
+He had a one-hit performance in his previous game (1-for-3) against the Nationals.

 Triston Casas Game Info & Props vs. the Nationals